University of Birmingham and Capgemini Community Challenge

 Will I get paid for the week?

-Capgemini and Careers Network are providing this as an all-expenses paid opportunity.
-Although you will not receive an actual wage per hour, all food and travel expenses will be paid throughout the week and the experience itself will provide great value to your CV.
+Capgemini and Careers Network are providing this as a fully supported opportunity which benefits the local community as well as providing you with valuable work experience.
+Although you will not receive an actual wage per hour, the experience itself will provide great value to your CV.
 If you are thinking of applying to future placement or graduate schemes to Capgemini, this will also increase your chances of gaining a successful application.
-You will also be working directly with Capgemini Consultants and undertaking community based project work which will have a significant positive impact to others.
+You will be working directly with Capgemini Consultants and undertaking community based project work which will have a significant positive impact to others.